mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

--   **Week of October 4, 2025 (v0.4.69):**
-    -   **eBook Reader Redesign:** The EPUB reader has been completely overhauled with a new UI.
-It now features an "immersive" mode to hide the UI for distraction-free reading, a scrubbable progress slider for quick navigation, a subtle page-turn animation, and swipe controls on touch devices for a more intuitive reading experience.

 -   **Week of September 27, 2025 (v0.4.68):**
     -   **Real-Time UI Updates:** Implemented a major fix for real-time UI updates.
 All create, update, and delete actions on management pages now reflect instantly without needing a page refresh, greatly improving the administrative workflow and resolving a long-standing state synchronization bug.